HackerOS-Linux-System/.github/profile/README.md

 # HackerOS based on Debian Testing
 A Linux distribution for everyone.
 Play and learn ethical hacking.

+# HackerOS Editions
+## Official
+This is the standard edition of HackerOS.
+It's intended for casual users and gamers.

+### Xfce
+It is the same as the official edition but instead of KDE it has Xfce.

+### Gnome
+It is the same as the official edition but instead of KDE it has Gnome.

+## Cybersecurity
+HackerOS edition with pre-installed cybersecurity tools and special HackerOS tools.

+## Hydra
+The Hydra edition has the Garuda Linux look (partially) and has everything the same as the official one.

 # How often is HackerOS released ?
 HackerOS is released every 2 or 3 weeks.
 Previously, it was released every 1 or 2 weeks.
 Xfce and Gnome editions are available in versions x.0 and x.5.